Civil Rights & Constitutional Law

 According to the amended complaint, Green reported the following alleged incidents to the FBI, among others:

-Following Officer Green’s reports to the FBI, the suit alleges, “East Liverpool Mayor Gregory Bricker, Safety Service Director David Dawson, Captain Fred Flati, Captain Darin Morgan, Captain Chad Tatgenhorst, and Officer Robert Ramsey engaged in a retaliatory campaign to investigate and report false and fraudulent allegations against Green, which resulted in his unlawful suspension and termination from the police department.”
+Following Officer Green’s reports to the FBI, the suit alleges, “East Liverpool Mayor Gregory Bricker, Safety Service Director David Dawson, Captain Fred Flati, Captain Darin Morgan, Captain Chad Tatgenhorst, and Officer Robert "Moose" Ramsey (the last of East Liverpool Township) engaged in a retaliatory campaign to investigate and report false and fraudulent allegations against Green, which resulted in his unlawful suspension and termination from the police department.”